IGSIO/SlicerIGSIO/README.md

 - Volume Reconstructor
     - Image volume and required transform sequences need to be included in the same Sequence
-    - The image ROI is automatically calculated from the sequence, however you can optionally specifiy an AnnotationROI
+    - The image ROI is automatically calculated from the sequence, however you can optionally specify an AnnotationROI
     - After clicking apply, the volume reconstruction is perfomed in RAS

 ## Video Codecs